Brexit showdown: British lawmakers bid to block PM leaving EU with no deal

 "WE HAVE THE NUMBERS"

 "The prime minister's mood is determined," his spokesman said.
 "He wants to get on with delivering on the result of the referendum and the UK leaving the EU on October 31st, ideally with a deal."
-He cast the rebel bill as "a blueprint for legislative purgatory".
+His spokesman cast the rebel bill as "a blueprint for legislative purgatory".

-While Johnson said he did not want a snap election, a senior government source said lawmakers should be aware that it would be a consequence of their decision to vote against the government.
+While Johnson said he did not want a snap election, a senior government source said lawmakers should be aware that it would be a consequence of their decision to vote against the government on Tuesday.
 "I don't want an election.
 You don't want an election.
 Let's get on with the people's agenda," Johnson said on Monday at a hastily organized appearance outside Number 10 Downing Street.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)